noseypringles/ExitExam/exitExam/studyGuide.md

 ## Object-Oriented Programming
 [Object-Oriented Programming](https://www.geeksforgeeks.org/object-oriented-programming-oops-concept-in-java/?ref=shm)
 - [Abstract Classes:](https://www.geeksforgeeks.org/abstract-classes-in-java/)
-   - An abstract class is a class that can not be initiated by itself, it needs to be subclassed by another class to use its properties.
+   - An abstract class is a class that can not be instantiated by itself, it needs to be subclassed by another class to use its properties.
    - An abstract class can be created using “abstract” keywords.
    - We can have an abstract class without any abstract method.
 - [Generic classes](https://www.geeksforgeeks.org/generic-class-in-java/)